Appeals court revives Trump emoluments lawsuit

 A federal appeals court has revived a lawsuit brought by Maryland and the District of Columbia that challenges President Donald Trump's ownership of a luxury hotel five blocks from the White House.

-DC Attorney General Karl Racine and Maryland Attorney General Brian Frosh praised the appeals court's action.
-"We look forward to arguing our case before the full panel to stop President Trump from violating the Constitution and profiting from the presidency.”
+D.C.
+Attorney General Karl Racine and Maryland Attorney General Brian Frosh praised the appeals court's action, saying, "We look forward to arguing our case before the full panel to stop President Trump from violating the Constitution and profiting from the presidency.”

 The appeals court panel called the case weak and said it failed to show that Trump's ownership of the hotel has actually competed with local convention centers.
 And it said the local governments couldn't show how any such competition, if it existed, could be legally prevented.

-In September, the Second Circuit Court of Appeals revived a separate emoluments lawsuit against President Trump, which claims he unconstitutionally profits from restaurants and hotels patronized by government officials.
-And the president faces a third emoluments lawsuit, filed by Congressional Democrats.
+In September, the 2nd Circuit Court of Appeals revived a separate emoluments lawsuit against Trump, which claims he unconstitutionally profits from restaurants and hotels patronized by government officials.
+And the president faces a third emoluments lawsuit, filed by congressional Democrats.